 – 3/4 whisky glass of white wine

 – 30 white clams

-– 2 tablespoon of Jaime Oliver’s chili and garlic pesto sauce
+– 2 tablespoons of Jaime Oliver’s chili and garlic pesto sauce

 01. Add 2 teaspoons of salt to 3/4 pot of boiling water.
 Cook linguine for 6min.

 03. Add 2 teaspoons of salt to 3/4 pot of boiling water.
 Cook prawns for 25 secs.